HDFGroup/hsds-bucket-loader/README.md

 11. Veify the pod starts correctly: `kubectl get pods` should show the pod in a running state
 12. If you run dump_inventory_file.py now, you should see all the source HDF5 files listed
 13. Run `kubectl apply -f k8s_load_deployment.yml` to launch the loader pod, verify it comes up correctly
-14. As the loader pod ingest files, you should see the start and stop times for each file get updated
+14. As the loader pod ingest files, you should see the start and stop times for each file get updated in the dump inventory output
 15. Use the hsls utility to verify that the corresponding HSDS domains are being created
-16. To speed up the loading, increase the number of loader pods: `kubectl --replicas=n deployment/hsds-bucket-loader` where n is the number of pods desired.
-Increase the size of the cluster if you see pods are not getting scheduled
+16. To speed up the loading process, increase the number of loader pods: `kubectl --replicas=n deployment/hsds-bucket-loader` where n is the number of pods desired.
+Increasing the size of the cluster may be necessary if you see pods that are not getting scheduled
-17. Once the ingestion is complete you can either delete the deploment (e.g. kubectl delete deployment hsds-bucket-loader) or reduce the number of loader pods to a level sufficient to keep up with the rate at which new files are being added to the src bucket.
+17. Once the ingestion is complete you can either delete the deploment (e.g. `kubectl delete deployment hsds-bucket-loader`) or reduce the number of loader pods to a level sufficient to keep up with the rate at which new files are showing up in the src bucket.